-Fig. 4.12 Home and Run Buttons

-8) To save data to a file, or load data from a previously saved file, click the 'Save' or 'Load' button and browse to the required location.
+Fig. 4.12 Home and Run Buttons 8) To save data to a file, or load data from a previously saved file, click the 'Save' or 'Load' button and browse to the required location.

-4.10 Using A Joystick Console

-The MJC001 joystick console has been designed to provide intuitive, tactile, manual positioning of the stage.
+4.9 Using A Joystick Console The MJC001 joystick console has been designed to provide intuitive, tactile, manual positioning of the stage.
 The console features a two axis joystick for XY control.
 Up to 3 joysticks can be connected to each other, interfacing neatly into a multi-channel control application.

-The default parameter values loaded at the factory should be acceptable for most applications, and in this case, it is not necessary to connect the controller to a PC running the APT software.
+Note The default parameter values loaded at the factory should be acceptable for most applications, and in this case, it is not necessary to connect the controller to a PC running the APT software.
 If these parameter values subsequently require adjustment, this can only be performed by running the APT software - see Section 5.3.4. for more information.

-In order for the controller and joystick to be used without a host PC, the Move/ Jog settings, Stage/Axis settings and the Joystick settings must be persisted (saved) within the BSC201 unit before the following predure is performed.
-This is done by checking the 'Persist Settings' box on each settings tab - see Section 5.3. for more details.

-- 1) Connect the stage to the Controller unit. - 2) Connect the joystick console to the HANDSET IN connector of the controller. - 3) Switch ON the controller. - Wait until the red led on the joystick console and the Channel Enable LED on the controller front panel stops flashing (~3s).
-Press and hold the 'High/Low' button for 2 seconds to home the stage.
+Note In order for the controller and joystick to be used without a host PC, the Move/ Jog settings, Stage/Axis settings and the Joystick settings must be persisted (saved) within the BSC20x unit before the following predure is performed.
+This is done by checking the 'Persist Settings' box on each settings tab - see Section 5.3. for more details. - 1) Connect the stage to the Controller unit. - 2) Connect the joystick console to the HANDSET IN connector of the controller. - Switch ON the controller. - 4) Wait until the red led on the joystick console and the Channel Enable LED on the controller front panel stops flashing (~3s). - Press and hold the 'High/Low' button for 2 seconds to home the stage.
 When homing is complete, the green LED stops flashing.

-In order to establish control over a particular axis, the jo ystick axes must be associated with the corresponding channels of the related controller.
+In order to establish control over a particular axis, the joystick axes must be associated with the corresponding channels of the related controller.
 This is achieved by setting the joystick ID switch, located on the underside of the joystick console, and the channel ident switches on the rear panel of the BSC controller.
 The joystick ID switch assigns the selected number to the X axis of the joystick and the next sequential number to the Y axis.
 The channel ident switches on the controller unit(s) must then be set to match these joystick axis numbers.
 For example, if the joystick switch is set to '1', then the channel ID switch on the controller must also be set to '1' as shown in Fig. 4.1.
 If two single channels are being used, the Y-Axis controller unit must be set to '2'.

-Fig. 4.1 ID switch setings

-5) Set the joystick console ID switch and the controller channel ID switches as described in the preceding paragraph.
+Fig. 4.1 ID switch setings 5) Set the joystick console ID switch and the controller channel ID switches as described in the preceding paragraph.

-- 6) Open the APTConfig utility and ensure that the appropriate 'HS' option is selected for the actuator being driven (e.g. HS 17DRV013).
-If an opt ion without the HS prefix is seleceted, then the joystick will not function - see Section 3.6. - 7) The stage can no w be moved using the jo ystick, GUI pan el, or by setting commands to move each axis by relative and absolute amounts see the helpfile supplied with the APT server for more information.
+Do not set the switches to identical numbers as this may result in lack of joystick control.
+Also, do not set the channel ID switches to 'E' or 'F' as this is reserved for factory use and testing. - 6) Open the APTConfig utility and ensure that the appropriate 'HS' option is selected for the actuator being driven (e.g. HS 17DRV013).
+If an option without the HS prefix is selected, then the joystick will not function see Section 3.6. - 7) The stage can now be moved using the joystick, GUI panel, or by setting commands to move each axis by relative and absolute amounts see the helpfile supplied with the APT server for more information.
+4.10 External Triggering External triggering is facilitated by the Trigger In and Trigger Out pins (pins 4 and 12) of the CONTROL IO connector on the rear panel of the unit.

-4.11 External Triggering

-External triggering is facilitated by the Trigger In and Trigger Out pins (pins 4 and 12) of the CONTROL IO connector on the rear panel of the unit.